univention/univention-corporate-server/doc/architecture/services/app-center.rst

 The right side shows the path to the command line interface of the App Center.

 The items *App Center*, *Python App Center library*, and *App* in the middle are the core of the App Center.
+The following sections describe them in more detail.

 .. seealso::